jaalger/helloPushFromNode/README.md

 2. In the Apple Push Certificate section, select the Sandbox environment
 3. Upload a valid APNs enabled push certificate (.p12 file), then enter the password associated with the certificate.

-### Deploy the custom Node.js code to your Bluemix environment
+### Deploy the custom Node code to your Bluemix environment
 The helloPushFromNode sample application requires custom code to be deployed to the Node.js application running on Bluemix.
 This code contains a function that handles sending push notifications to requesting devices when invoked from the client side application.
 Follow the required steps to deploy the custom Node.js code.
 You can find the Node resources in the helloPushFromNode/Node directory:
 1. Edit `manifest.yml` file.
 Change the `host` and `name` properties to match the app name you assigned when creating the Bluemix MobileFirst boilerplate app.